twood02/webtemplate/wiki/nodejs/NodeJS.md

             console.log(`Message has been reponded to request: ${socket.remotePort}`) });
     });
-    // Listen for "close" event
-    socket.on('close', () => {
+    // Listen for event: "close" on the socket socket.on('close', () => {
         console.log(`Request from ${socket.remotePort} has closed`)
     })
 });

-// List on port
-server.listen(port, ()=> {
+// Listen for incoming request from port server.listen(port, ()=> {
     console.log(`Server is running on port: ${port}`) })
 ```

 Once we run `node server.js`, Node will start a process and our code will be executed inside event loop.
-The first event `server.listen()` completes, the callback funtion `console.log()` will be executed immediately. `net.createServer()` creates a TCP server and listens for connection.
-Once there is a socket connection, and callback function will be pushed into poll queue.
+The first event `server.listen()` completes, the callback funtion `console.log()` will be pushed into poll queue.
+Event loop will execute `console.log()` immediatelly.
+Currently, the poll queue is empty, event loop will wait for callbacks.

-Let's send two requests to this server, but the transmission of data will start after 5 seconds and 10 seconds, respectively.
+Let's move on...Sending two requests to this server, but the actual data transmission will begin 10 seconds and 5 seconds, respectively, after connection.
+Once there is a request "A" comming (socket connection), the `console.log()` will be pushed into poll queue and executed by event loop.
+Then, Node asks OS to monitor if the data is ready on `socket A`.
+Node will **NOT** wait for the data ready, it continues to serve request "B", similarly the `console.log()` will be pushed into poll queue and executed by event loop.
+Again, Node asks OS to monitor if the data is ready on `socket B`.

+*[todo-toggle button to show result]*
 ![chart-console](server-console.png)
 ### Deep Dive into Event Loop

-There is more about waiting for events and executing callbacks.
-Actually, there is a sequence of phases inside each iteration:
+There are so much details inside each iteration.
+Actually, different callbacks will be executed in different phases:
 ![chart-detailed stages of event loop](detail-event-loop.png)
 The phases below we care about most:
 #### Timers
 This phase executes callbacks scheduled by `setTimeout()` and `setInterval()`.
-Timers callbacks will be executed as early as the specified amount of time has passed; however, Operating System scheduling or the running of other callbacks may delay them.
+Timers callbacks will be executed *as early as* the specified amount of time has passed.
+However, OS scheduling or the running of other callbacks may delay them.

 #### Poll
 Poll phase retrieves new I/O events; executes I/O related callbacks (almost all with the exception of close callbacks, the ones scheduled by timers, and `setImmediate()`).